fatihonay/Deep-Learning-Journey/docs/source/Case_Studies/Exo_BCI.md

 There are totally 9 sessions for each subject.
 Dont worry, thing will not get complicated.
 Each session is in same structure.
 Therefore, once we understand the a session from single subject, we will completely understand what is goin on in this dataset.

+The succesful BCI implementation highly depends on decoder

 ## Scenario

 ```text